Frequently Asked Questions

 Who is your typical client?

-My typical client is an educator between 30 and 50 who does not have millions of dollars but who is committed to financial well-being.
+My typical client is a current, transitioning, or former academic between the ages of 40 and 65 who does not have millions of dollars but who is committed to financial well-being.

 Do I have to be an academic to work with you?

 How do you get paid?
-I have heard horror storied about getting ripped off.
+I have heard horror stories about getting ripped off.

 Where do you live and what If I am somewhere else?